altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

 - Show all phone pivs in tube
+- Fix typing of new tag
+- Jump to another piv when deleting
 - Rework zoom in carrousel (Tom)

 -----
 - Reimplement carrousel to slide sideways?